Ecwid/ecwid-api-docs/README.md

 # Changelog

+## Aug 9, 2019

+Added `externalFulfillment` and `externalOrderId` fields for orders in Ecwid REST API.

+They are useful when orders are fulfilled in some other external system.
+When `externalFulfillment` is set to `true`, Ecwid will hide fulfillment status controls and ability to ship / set tracking number for an order.
+[Learn more](https://developers.ecwid.com/api-documentation/orders)

 ## Aug 6, 2019

 1) Added `productId` filter for [searching orders](https://developers.ecwid.com/api-documentation/orders#search-orders) in Ecwid REST API.
 Use it to find orders with specific product or products by their ID.